amanfoundongithub/amanfoundongithub/README.md

   - **Backend Server** : Wrote RESTful API server for frontend applications.
   - **Frontend** : Using Thymeleaf for creating static webpages binded with Java controllers.

-### Python Based Tech Stacks
+### Python
 - **Flask** and **FastAPI** : I have used both for developing RESTful APIs.
 I prefer FastAPI over Flask due to its more asynchronous and robust nature.
 - **Django** : For secure backend applications.
 Tight coupling made me less interested.
 - **Tkinter** for application design and **Turtle** for rendering graphics.
+- Apart from this, I have used **Pytorch** and **Tensorflow** for doing AI/ML related tasks.
+- **Gymnasium** for getting Reinforcement-Learning environments.

-### Rust Based Tech Stack
+### Rust
 - I have used Cargo to create and compile Rust projects.

-### My Interests ?
+## My Interests?
+- Machine Learning
+- Reinforcement Learning
 - Sleeping
+- Sports
+  - I like to watch and play cricket a lot!
+  - I also like to play table tennis.
-- Playing Table Tennis and Cricket
+- Watching movies and series.
 - Discussing Politics.
-- Watching movies and series.
-- Machine Learning

 ### How Can You Reach Me?